Gopikakarthik/19CS403_ODD_25_26/19CS403_JAVA(25-26)/Module-03/DAY-2/README.md

 To demonstrate method overloading by finding the maximum of two integers, two doubles, and three integers.

 ## ALGORITHM :
-1.Start the program and accept inputs for two integers, two doubles, and three integers from the user.
+1. Start the program and accept inputs for two integers, two doubles, and three integers from the user.

 2. Create an object of the MaxFinder class which contains three overloaded max() methods.

-3.Call the appropriate max() method based on the type and number of inputs provided.
+4. Call the appropriate max() method based on the type and number of inputs provided.

-4. Compute the maximum value using conditional operators inside each overloaded method.
+5. Compute the maximum value using conditional operators inside each overloaded method.

-5. Display the maximum results for all three method calls.
+6. Display the maximum results for all three method calls.

 ## PROGRAM:
  ```